Table of Contents:

 The Shopify DMCA notice and takedown procedure is a fairly simple process that shouldn’t take more than a few minutes.
 Shopify provides this online form to easily report trademark and copyright infringements.
 Make sure to have links from the fake website showing where they are infringing on your IP, as the form will ask for proof.

 Once your Shopify DMCA has been submitted, Shopify’s legal team will review your request.
 You should hear back shortly on whether or not they’ve accepted your DMCA.
 If they have, a Shopify DMCA notice will be sent to the offending website, which will subsequently be taken down.

 If your Shopify DMCA request is not accepted, there are more steps you can take to continue this process.
-You can gather more proof of the site’s infringement and file another report.
+You can gather more proof of the Shopify site’s trademark or copyright infringement and file another report.
 With the proper proof, your request is likely to get approved, so ensure your copyrights and trademarks are up-to-date and easily defendable.

 Proactively monitoring scam Shopify stores is the best way to stay protected.
 If you simply wait for your customers to alert you to a scammer using your content, irreparable damage to your brand has likely already occurred.
-It’s vital that you get the proper licenses for your IP, and actively monitor for scammers to identify fake sites and take them down.
+It’s vital that you get the proper licenses for your IP, and actively monitor for intellectual property infringement on fake Shopify sites and take them down.

 Fake sites on Shopify are a growing problem and pose a threat to your customers, brand revenue, and brand reputation.
 Monitoring for trademark, copyright, and intellectual property infringement and submitting DMCA takedown requests are essential to properly protect your brand from Shopify infringement.
 Ready to take the next step to ensure your brand is protected?
 Red Points can make monitoring for infringements easier than ever with brand protection software that does the hard work for you.
 Request a demo to learn how it works.